AkashNamilikonda/Solar-Sunflower-Tracking-System/README.md

-# Solar-Sunflower-Tracking-System
+# Solar Sunflower Tracking System 🌻

-Project Description :-
+## Project Description

-A Solar panel that rotates with the help of servo motor fixed to an axis such that it moves and aligns with maximum light intensity using ldr sensors and Arduino.
+This project is an automatic solar tracking system in which a solar panel rotates using a servo motor to align with the direction of maximum light intensity.
+The system uses LDR sensors and an Arduino to continuously adjust the panel position.

+---

-Components Used :-
+## Components Used

-  1.Arduino
-  2.Bread board
-  3.LDR sensors(Analog Type)
-  4.Solar panel (small)
-  5.Micro servo motor
-  6.Connecting wires
+- Arduino
+- Breadboard
+- LDR Sensors (Analog)
+- Small Solar Panel
+- Micro Servo Motor
+- Connecting Wires

+---

-Working Principle :-
+## Working Principle

-Two LDR sensors are attached along the fixed axis of the panel, placed parallel to each other.
-The Arduino receives the sensor values and compares the difference between them.
-Based on a set threshold, the Arduino sends a signal to the servo motor.
+Two LDR sensors are placed parallel to each other along the axis of the solar panel.
+These sensors detect the intensity of light falling on them.

+The Arduino reads the sensor values and compares the difference between them.
+Based on a predefined threshold, it determines the direction of higher light intensity and sends a control signal to the servo motor.

-The servo motor then rotates accordingly.
-Since the solar panel is mounted on the servo motor, the panel also rotates and aligns towards the direction of maximum light, giving better output.
+The servo motor rotates accordingly, and since the solar panel is mounted on it, the panel aligns itself towards the direction of maximum light.
+This forms a basic closed-loop control system that continuously adjusts the panel orientation.

+---

-project demo:-
+## project demo:-

 https://drive.google.com/file/d/1kiY7gXZi8LBy6RqSe1vzTXFASPUnZCXr/view?usp=drivesdk

 https://drive.google.com/file/d/1Lgf4bdTdiG7e9MzXpNGoTguxIHGnfUav/view?usp=drivesdk

+---

+## Future Improvements:-

+- Upgrade to an ESP32 microcontroller for wi-fi module
+- Develop a web interface to display and analyze system output
+- Extend the system to dual-axis tracking for improved efficiency